HISTORY

 HISTORICAL CONTEXT

 The Black Panthers, VIP Records, and NAACP were all located within Eastside Long Beach.
-This region was predominantly occupied by Black residents due to restrictive covenants, redlining, and Proposition 14 of 1964.
-Black organizing called for refugee entry, which eventually led to the legislative pass of both the Indochina Migration and Refugee Assistance Act of 1975 and the Refugee Act of 1980.
-These laws were important in helping Cambodian refugees migrate and settle in Long Beach.
+Black residents made up much of this area due to restrictive covenants, redlining, and Proposition 14 of 1964.
+Black organizing helped open the door to refugee entry, which led to the passage of the Indochina Migration and Refugee Assistance Act of 1975 and the Refugee Act of 1980.
+These laws supported Cambodian refugees migrating and settling in Long Beach.

 In 1968, Latino students from Polytechnic High School protested the lack of ethnic education in their curriculum.
-Many of these students continued their advocacy work at CSULB to help initiate the creation of one of the first Chicano Studies Departments in the United States.
+Many continued advocacy at CSULB, helping launch one of the first Chicano Studies departments in the United States.

 Long Beach Polytechnic High